-Although the Super Pool (including its children's pool and wave pool) is only open during the summer, the Zoo is open year-round and features over 120 species and over 1,200 animals.
-So even if you don't want to get wet, there's still hours of entertainment all in the same place.Continue to 5 of 8 below.
+Although the Super Pool (including its children's pool and wave pool) is only open during the summer, the zoo is open year-round and features over 120 species and over 1,200 animals (including a rare white tiger).
+There are also exciting rides, so even if you don't want to get wet, there's still hours of entertainment all in the same place.Continue to 5 of 8 below.

 05 of 08

-The Toshimaen Amusement Park is a popular amusement park in Tokyo offering many different pools and thrilling water slides in its water park.
+The Toshima-en Amusement Park is a popular park in Tokyo offering many different pools and thrilling water slides in its water park.

-Located at 3-25-1 Kouyama Nerima-ku, Tokyo, visitors can access this huge complex via that Seibu Ikebukuro Line, the Seibu Shunjuku Line, or the Toei Subway Oedo Line to Toshima-en Station.
+Located at 3-25-1 Kouyama Nerima-ku, Tokyo, visitors can access this huge complex via the Seibu Ikebukuro Line, the Seibu Shunjuku Line, or the Toei Subway Oedo Line to Toshima-en Station.

 06 of 08

-Located within the Rusutsu Resort Amusement Park, the Super Jumbo Pool includes many different types of pools including an aqua coaster, a slider pool, a fountain pool, and even an olympic-sized competition pool.
+Located within the Rusutsu Resort Amusement Park, the Super Jumbo Pool includes many different types of pools including an aqua coaster, a slide pool, a fountain pool, and even a covered Olympic-sized competition pool.

 In order to reach this famous resort and amusement park, you'll need to catch a two-hour bus from Sapporo-city to Rusutsu-mura Abuta-gun Hokkaido.